AlexTestz/api-gateway/README.md

 ---

-## Notas
+## Notes

-- Este API Gateway es fácilmente extensible para agregar nuevos microservicios.
+- This API Gateway is easily extensible to add new microservices.
-- El manejo de errores y validaciones se realiza de forma centralizada para mantener la coherencia en las respuestas.
+- Error handling and validation are performed centrally to maintain consistency in responses.

 ---